-Over the past 17 years, we've added more than $155 million worth of campus enhancements and facilities, which will soon include the Thunder Ice Arena and MTI Center.
+Over the past 17 years, we've added more than $155 million worth of campus enhancements and facilities, including the new Thunder Ice Arena and MTI Center.
 As the 21st century progresses, Trine will continue to strategically develop its people, programs and facilities to make a positive impact on students, the community and beyond.

 More than 99 percent of graduates over the past three years have found employment or started graduate school within six months.

 As a Trine student, alumnus or supporter, you are part of a community – a family – that has been active since 1884 and will be here for years to come.
 Starting as a teacher’s college and evolving into the 20th century as the university opened the doors of its engineering school, we’ve added acclaimed business, humanities, education, health sciences and science programs that continue to meet with success.